Infographic: would consumers subscribe to a service that keeps phones charged out of home?30 August 2018

 If the service was priced at a monthly fee, how much – per month – would you be willing to pay for this service?
 Please enter a number in dollars per month.

 We summarized the results in an infographic – click here or on the picture to the right to see it in full.
-We also summarized them in a report and you can have the report free of charge by requesting it from us.
+We also summarized them in a report here: Wireless is the new WiFi: Charging as a service survey (113 downloads)

 The results were very interesting.
 On average, people were willing to pay $14.48 per month for this service and some groups were willing to pay in excess of $25 per month.